OutSquareCapital/pyochain/docs/guides/chaining.md

 - `from_` converts *Python values → wrapper*.
 - `into` converts *wrapper → whatever your function returns* (another wrapper or a plain value).

-Because `Iter` implements the `Iterator` protocol and `Seq` implements the `Sequence` protocol, wrappers can often be consumed directly by ordinary Python functions.

 ### 1.1 `into`: convert out / delegate (and optionally keep chaining)

 `into` passes the current wrapper instance as the first argument to your function and returns **whatever the function returns**.